pymupdf/PyMuPDF-Utilities/table-analysis/README.md

 You can iterate over these table objects to find details about their headers, table cells and their content.
 A growing number of example scripts shows how to do this and how to pass the extracted information downstream to pandas Dataframes and Excel, CSV or JSON files.

-The following examples have been collected as of 2023-08-20:
+The following examples have been collected starting as of 2023-08-20:

 * `find_tables.ipynb` (Jupyter notebook) reads a 1-page PDF with Chinese text and two tables.
 * `join-tables.ipynb` (Jupyter notebook) reads a multi-page PDF and joins the parts of a table that has been fragmented across these pages.
+* `XPS-table.ipynb` (Jupyter notebook) confirms support of PyMuPDF's table feature for general document (comparison XPS vs. PDF).

 ## Example scripts
 If running standalone, the example scripts accept the file name via CLI parameter and expect a same-named JSON file containing the bbox covering the table to be found on first page.